 B2B content marketing seeks to provide helpful and compelling content for each stage of the Buyer’s Journey.
-By thinking about what actions a buyer is taking in each stage, we as B2B marketers should provide content that educates and helps the buyer progress to the next stage in the Buyer’s Journey and toward our product or service.
+By thinking about what actions a buyer is taking in each stage, B2B marketers should provide content that educates.
+Your content should help the buyer progress to the next stage in the Buyer’s Journey and toward your product or service.

-In a three-part series of blogs over the next several weeks I’ll address the primary challenges B2B content marketers face during each stage of the buyer’s journey and provide tips for how to conquer these challenges.
+In a three-part blog series, I address the primary challenges B2B content marketers face during each buyer’s journey stage and provide tips for how to conquer these challenges.
 So let’s jump in!

 Review of the buyer’s journey

-First, a quick review of the buyer’s journey which defines the typical actions and steps a prospective buyer takes from first understanding their problem to finally purchasing a solution.
-By defining specific phases or stages along the journey we can better understand what information the buyer needs in each stage.
-There are many different buyer’s journeys available, some more granular than others.
+First, a quick review of the buyer’s journey which defines the typical actions and steps a prospective buyer takes.
+The buyer starts by first understanding their problem to finally purchasing a solution.
+By defining specific phases or stages along the journey, we can better understand what information the buyer needs in each stage.
+There are many different buyer’s journey concepts available, some more granular than others.
 I prefer HubSpot’s Buyers Journey, shown in the graphic below, because it is easy to understand and more than adequate for content marketing purposes.

 The entire journey has only three stages, Awareness, Consideration, and Decision.
 In this blog, Part 1 of 3, I discuss the Awareness stage.